Blondninja/CMPG-323-project-4--32369689/README.md

 Installation and usage
 Clone the Git repository into a local folder
-Open "ConnectedOffice Webapp User Acceptance Testing" project in UIPath Studio The Structure of the test suite is broken up as follows:
+Open "ConnectedOffice Webapp User Acceptance Testing" project in UIPath Studio

+The Structure of the test suite is broken up as follows:

+Delete - where you delete the selected item permanently and will never be recovered back.
+Insert- is when you add an category to the office update - is when you change data from something to something eg. from maths to science

+NB: each of the test is done on each of the categories, device, and zones

 Category

-Delete
-InsertCategories
-Read
-Update
+*DeleteCategories
+*InsertCategories
+*UpdateCategories
+*Main.xaml

 Devices

-Delete
-InsertDevice
-Read
-Update
+*DeleteDevices
+*InsertDevice
+*UpdateDevices
+*Main.xaml

 Zones

-Delete
-InsertZones
-Read
-Update
+*DeleteZones
+*InsertZones
+*UpdateZones
+*Main.xaml

+PROCEDURE:

+NB: when you run the uipath studio , it will open the connected office , please always logout when you want to do the testing, and they might be errors which i couldnt solve , however the steps are there which i have provided but still not 100%

-Click on the test that you would like to run and click the run button in UiPath Studio (Please ensure you run Insert Category and Zone prior to running Insert devices since category and zone data is used in device table)
+Click on the test that you would like to run and click the run button in UiPath Studio , when its displayed please press logout and then the automation will take place smoothly.
 Once the test is successfully You will return to UiPath Studio where you can run another test

-References
+REFERENCE:

 Adit Kansara.
 2019.
 Excel Automation with RPA - Excel Application RPA | UiPath.
 UiPath Blog. https://www.uipath.com/community/rpa-community-blog/excel-automation-application-rpa Date of access: 25 Oct.
 2022.